devork/grava/docs/FONTS.md

-# Font Import
+# Font Setup

 Use the mapbox `node-fontnik`.

-To install:
+To install (example below is for OpenSans Semibold which is used in the OS demo):

     brew install boost --c++11 freetype protobuf --c++11 git clone https://github.com/mapbox/node-fontnik.git